Religious Freedom Summit

 does the Bible say about same sex marriages?

-Government to recognize same-sex marriage in states that have legalized it.
-And recently the owner of Chick-fil-A was under fire for
+forcing the states to accept same-sex marriages.
+The owner of Chick-fil-A was under fire for

 stating his religious views that same-sex marriage is unbiblical, and so the

 mayor of Chicago, Rahm Emanuel, has tried to use his mayoral powers to keep